WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README2.md

 grid_turtle.penup()
 grid_turtle.home() # send the turtle back to the middle of the clock
 ```
 Save and run the code.
 Hopefully there's now a tick at the top of the clock.
+You can adjust the length and thickness by changing the variables to get a tick which is exactly right.

 [Continue to next section *Draw ticks at all the seconds positions*](README4.md)